fabioaguiar360/pfc/README.md

 You will have inputs, outputs also balance categorized.

 I don't know yet, but if I have patience, could have a pie chart or something like that (we'll see ;) )

+06/20/2019
+Today I created to simple apps (Categories and Inputs).
+Keep in mind that it's for learning porpouses.
+I know that there are a bunch of things to increase, but for now that's it ;)